[Updated 2/10/2025]

 MFS CASH Oregon - A Program of Metropolitan Family Service - Portland Oregon

-"We provide free, high-quality tax preparation by IRS-certified volunteers to families and individuals earning under $67,000 a year."
+"We provide free, high-quality tax preparation by IRS-certified volunteers to families and individuals earning under $69,000 a year."
+Contact them to make sure they have someone available who can complete the 1040-NR.

-Universal Financials - Tax Planning, Preparation and Filing Services, specializing in Indian clients (used by a number of PSU Indian graduates)
+Universal Financials - Tax Planning, Preparation and Filing Services, specializing in Indian clients.
+(This firm has been used by some PSU Indian graduates)

 Gary R. Engler & Company - Certified Public Accountants & Advisors - they have knowledge of nonresident forms